• Home

 Callaghan Innovation has been disestablished.
 Some of its services, including R&D grants and the R&D Tax Incentive, will be handed to the Ministry of Business Innovation and Employment.
 We will provide updates on these changes as they become available.

+Health Tech Activator.
+Health Tech Activator was part of Callaghan Innovation.
+Callaghan Innovation has been disestablished.
+Some of its services, including R&D grants and the R&D Tax Incentive, will be handed to the Ministry of Business Innovation and Employment.
+We will provide updates on these changes as they become available.
 "The HealthTech Activator is a coordinated, ecosystem-wide support mechanism for early-stage founders and companies in NZ’s healthtech sector.
 The Activator makes it easier for healthtech companies to find and access the support they need to turn their health innovations into successful businesses.
 In doing so, it aims to advance, de-risk and accelerate the commercialisation of innovation in NZ’s healthtech ecosystem".
 Learn more.

 Clinical Trial Service Partners in New Zealand